-One of the greatest humanitarians of the world, Abdul Sattar Edhi, passed away on July 8.
+One of the greatest humanitarians of the world, Abdul Sattar Edhi, passed away exactly a year ago (July 8, 2016).
 The void he left might never be filled, but his legacy will live forever in the hearts of his loved ones, in the actions of his followers and in the good deeds of those who want to serve humanity.

-Edhi Foundation, founded and bootstrapped by Abdul Sattar Edhi, was started with a mere sum of only 5,000 rupees.
-But with the leadership, focus and a passion for serving the humanity, Edhi made it as one of the most successful charitable foundations in the world.
+But with leadership, focus and a passion for serving humanity, Edhi turned this establishment into one of the most successful charitable foundations in the world.

 Edhi’s whole life is a case study that we should all learn from and apply in our lives.
-Here are some life-changing lessons from a remarkable man’s extraordinary life that will be helpful for entrepreneurs, leaders of tomorrow, or anyone who just strives to live a better life.
+Here are some life-changing lessons from the man’s extraordinary life that will be helpful for entrepreneurs, leaders of tomorrow, or anyone who just strives to live a better life.

 1. Never judge others

 Edhi was one of the least judgmental people.
 It was one of his most defining traits that allowed him to serve everyone equally regardless of where they came from.
-If we judge someone based on how they look or what they may have done, we unconsciously wire our brain to not look beyond that.
+If we judge someone based on how they look or what they may have done, we unconsciously wire our brain to see just what we want to see.

-Every encounter we have with that person will be measured against that judgment we first formed.
+Every encounter we have with that person will be measured against that first judgment.
 This means that based on your first impression of someone, which is often deceptive, you will probably never get to discover the best part of their personality.